The Lifestyle & Design of Japanese Minimalism

 Minimalism and Japanese Idiosyncrasy

-At that moment all else fades away as one delights in their cup of hot teas and blissful conversation – an epitome of minimalism many centuries before becoming a trend!
+At that moment, all else fades away as one delights in their cup of hot teas and blissful conversation.
+It’s an epitome of minimalism many centuries before becoming a trend!

 In the wake of Japan’s catastrophic 2011 earthquake, many Japanese citizens began looking to minimalism as a way to break away from an increasingly excessive consumption culture.